 Start with spinach.
 Give each student a leaf.
 Following the instructions in the workbook, have them draw a picture first.
-Teach them the new words, “petiole” and “blade”.
+Ask for details as they describe the leaf they are drawing.
+At the appropriate time, teach them the new words, “petiole” and “blade”.
 Ask them to label the drawing with the new words.

 The petiole is the stalk or stem of the leaf.
-The blade is usually flat, but some plants have crinkly leaves, such as spinach and parsley.
-If you purchased those herbs, you can give the some leaves of herbs at this time and help them find the blade and petiole on them too.
+The blade is the part we say is the leaf part.
+It’s usually flat, but some plants have crinkly leaves, such as spinach and parsley.
+If you purchased those herbs, you can give them some leaves of herbs at this time and help them find the blade and petiole on them too.

 A spinach leaf is called simple because it’s all one part.
 Other leaves, like a carrot top is called compound because it has many parts that make one leaf.

 One spinach plant has flat and wrinkled leaves but both are simple leaves